snovvcrash/usbrip/README.md

 ~$ sudo systemctl restart rsyslog
 ```

 Firstly, usbrip will check if there is a chance to dump system events using journalctl as the most portable option.
-If not – it will search for and parse `/var/log/syslog*` and `/var/log/messages*` system log files.
+If not – it will search for and parse `/var/log/syslog*` or `/var/log/messages*` system log files.

 Dependencies
 ==========